 An incredibly perfect day!

 All I can say is, what an incredibly perfect day!
 The only flaw was that it was over *way* too soon.
 I will definitely be back for another Outer islands kayaking trip.
-In any case, please keep me posted on any multi-day trips you plan for next summer.
+In any case, please keep me posted on any multi-day trips you plan for next… Read more “An incredibly perfect day!”

 Kathy